PedroSantiago97/formulario-fullstack/README.md

 - The backend will start at http://localhost:8080.

-4. Create DataBase:
+### Create DataBase:
+📋Prerequisites:
+  - Install Postgres SQL
+Steps:
-- In postgres, create a database named "postgres"
+1.In postgres, create a database named "postgres"
-- Enter the command for create table:
+2. Enter the command for create table:
   - CREATE TABLE usuario (
     id SERIAL PRIMARY KEY,
     nome VARCHAR(200),
     email VARCHAR(50) NOT NULL,
     senha TEXT NOT NULL,
     telefone VARCHAR(15) NOT NULL,}
+Now, test the code